 But never mind those two, it’s time to meet the episode’s real star.
 Ladies and gentlemen, boys and girls of all ages… put youuuuur hands together forrrrrrr…

-Love it or hate it, the old 1960s Batman series was what permanently pushed Batman into the public consciousness, and the renaissance it’s experienced this decade (a digital continuation comic, an entire bonus level in Lego Batman 3, untangled merchandising rights, and an upcoming animated movie) is well-deserved.
+Love it or hate it, the old 1960s Batman series was what permanently pushed Batman into the public consciousness, and the renaissance it’s experienced this decade – a digital continuation comic, an entire bonus level in Lego Batman 3, wave upon wave of toys, and an upcoming animated movie – is well-deserved.
 I’m personally a tad annoyed by how reactions on the Internet are either “OMG BEST BATMAN SHOW EVUH EVERYONE ELSE GO HOME” or “WORST BATMAN EVA BURY IT ALIVE”, with little real critical analysis to speak of, but West himself was always aces – a squarer-than-square pillar of the community that we could always laugh at in our brighter moods but who’d always be there for us in our darker ones.

 I’m thus kind of ashamed to admit that most of his voice-acting appearances (at least, the ones meant to “reprise” his role as Batman) don’t do much for me.
 Mostly, it’s because of his age – I know that’s not something he can control, but his noticeably shakier 2000s voice undercuts everything that I liked about his 1960s voice.